inconsistent-dg/AC-Modding/ACNH/NHSE.md

 ### **Editing Flags**

 Clicking on `Edit Player...` and then `Edit Flags` will allow you to change your player flags.
 Flags keep track of what you have done/completed during your playthrough.
 They're true/false statements, 0 being false and 1 being true.
 So to enable a flag, set it to 1, and to disable it set it to 0.
-No matter what, as always, it's best to achieve all flags in-game, as there could be other flags affected during normal playthrough that aren't known about right now, which could potentially mess up your save.
+Only change these flags if absolutely necessary.
+It's best to achieve all flags in-game, as there could be other flags affected during normal playthrough that aren't known about right now, which could potentially mess up your save.
+Some flags aren't fully working anymore either, and might softlock it.
+So if you do have to change them, ***make a backup.***

 ```
 Terraforming:                  513, 565-574, 644
 Designer app:                  513
 Paving:                        828
-3 Star Evaluaion / KK Unlock: 776
+3 Star Evaluation / KK Unlock: 776
 Harvey's Island:               535, 544
 Reactions UI:                  140
 Pro Designs:                   353, 702, 714
 Pro Designs+:                  1172
 Custom Design Portal:          1310
 Nook Shopping App:             319
 Hair styles:                   559-562
 Hair Color:                    563
 Halloween Customizations:      1142-1144
 Afro Hairstyles:               1219
-Incline/Bridge Kit Dialo:     126 (set to 4)
+Incline/Bridge Kit Dialog:     126 (set to 4)
 ```

 <p align="center">